 Are you up for a jog?
 You’ll want a shoe with plenty of padding to alleviate the stress when your feet strike the ground.
 Running shoes for women are made for forwarding motion and protect the front and back of your foot.
 With the right pair, Shin splints, stress fractures, tendonitis, and other issues can all be avoided.

 If you’re a walker, go for a shoe that’s light.
 To reduce discomfort and tenderness, you’ll need more shock absorption in the heel and ball of your foot.
 Shoes with a rounded sole help transmit weight from the heels to the toes more effortlessly.
+Try a pair of sustainable sneakers for an eco-friendly shoe option.
 Walking shoes have a more rigid front than running shoes, allowing you to roll off your toes rather than bend them like you would in running shoes.